hhzl/LearnWords2/README.md

 ## Aim

 This project supplies a JavaScript object which keeps a collection of vocabulary questions in a database.
-A vocabulary question may be picted at random and then depending on the answer a new date is noted for the question to be asked again.
+A vocabulary question may be picked at random and then depending on the answer a new date is noted for the question to be asked again.
 The time interval increases if the question has been answered correctly.
 To do this a step (or level) value is maintained for each question to determine the time period after which the question might be asked again.

 This is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).